Communities

 We’re here to help if you have any questions about saving energy or developing your own community-owned renewable energy project.

-If you’re a social enterprise elsewhere in the UK, or the world, and interested in replicating Low Carbon Hub’s model for community-owned decentralised energy, we’re also happy to share information about our ethos and business model.
+If you’re a social enterprise elsewhere in the UK, or the world, and are interested in replicating Low Carbon Hub’s model for community-owned decentralised energy, we’re also happy to share information about our ethos and business model.
 And we’d love to learn about your experience too.
-Complete our enquiry form to get in touch.

 Kirtlington Village Hall: solar panel battery